Web Front-end Basics - Css/Css3

 Inline elements(like <span>, <img>) which have display: inline by default only occupy the space that its content actually needs.
 They don’t create line breaks before or after them.
 Inline elements work a bit different:

-1. width and height properties DO NOT apply, meaning we are not able to use these properties for inline elements.
+widthandheightproperties DO NOT apply, meaning we are not able to use these properties for inline elements.- We can only specify horizontal(left and right)

 Inline block boxes(display: inline-block) is there to apply block level box modelling to inline elements.